Impact of cavities on the detection of quadratically coupled ultra-light dark matter: Scalar field profiles in the presence of matter

 By imposing the boundary conditions in Eq.~\eqref{eq:Cavity_Infinity_Boundary_Condition}, demanding continuity and differentiability of the field at the boundaries $r\in \{0, ~ R_1,~R_2\}$, and through orthogonality of angular modes, solutions simplify to the form:

-Where $A^{in/out}_l,~B^{in/out}_l$ are constants of integration, $j_l(x),~y_l(x)$ are spherical Bessel functions of the first and second kind respectively, $k=\sqrt{\alpha\rho_c}$ and $i$ is the imaginary unit.
-Further detail on the origin of these terms, and analytical expressions for these coefficients are are presented in Appendix \ref{app:Coeffs}.
+where $A^{in/out}_l,~B^{in/out}_l$ are constants of integration, $j_l(x),~y_l(x)$ are spherical Bessel functions of the first and second kind respectively, $k=\sqrt{\alpha\rho_c}$ and $i$ is the imaginary unit.
+Further detail on the origin of these terms, and analytical expressions for these coefficients are are presented in Appendix \ref{app:Coeffs}. \\\\ We note that, as with the field solutions around a uniform sphere, there should be a region of parameter space similar to that in Fig.~\ref{fig:regions_of_validity}, under which the solutions defined by Eq.~\eqref{eq:Solution_Cavity} are unstable to perturbations.
+In this work, the scale and density of the cavities considered will be smaller than the corresponding properties of Earth - which is modelled as a uniform sphere in Sec.~\ref{sec:sphere}.
+As such, the region of instability for the field solutions around these cavities will be contained within the region of instability for field solutions around the Earth.
+For simplicity, we always choose to exclude the full region in which the field solutions around the Earth are unstable in our analyses.